adrian-chen/ai3202/Assignment6/README.md

 python main.py <insert flags here>
 ```
 Possible flags are:

 -p set a prior

 -m marginal probability

 -g conditional probability

 -j joint probability

+Note that conditional probability is denoted with a "\" instead of a "|".

 ### Functionality
 These are the programmed functionalities of the program: